About Us

 Cheryl has developed and delivered workshops on leadership, communications and engagement to both youth and adult learners throughout her career.
 She holds a Bachelor of Arts in Psychology and a Diploma in Public Relations, both from the University of Victoria, and currently sits on the Steering Committee for the UVic Diploma in Public Relations program.

 Cheryl is the recipient of an Assistant Deputy Minister (Public Affairs) national commendation for developing a program to engage youth in the public affairs function, and in 2025 received a CPRS Award of Excellence for a campaign to break down real and perceived barriers for women applying to policing.
-She currently the Director of Community Engagement at Victoria Police Department.

 Careers Chair